puppetlabs/puppet-docs/source/guides/faq.markdown

 to manage many organizations that have a mix of laptops and desktops.

-(Puppet is most frequently referred to in the context of "server management," partly because we've found that most organizations are more concerned with server management than workstation management, and partly just because the term "server" is more aesthetically appealing than "computer," but Puppet would be ideal for organizations with a large number of workstations.)

 ## Does Puppet run on Windows?

 The short answer is 'not yet'.
 Windows support is slated